jamespharaoh/advent-of-code/2019/README.md

 ## Part two

-This is the third problem which stumped me for a while.
+The second part is somewhat more difficult, and this is the third problem which stumped me for a while.

-The second part is somewhat more difficult.
 I started out assuming that the robot would have to walk in one direction as far as it could before turning.
 I approached this as a compression problem, looking for repeating patterns in the input and replacing them with function calls.
-I could work out the exact number of characters saved easily enough, but the optimal solution for all three functions might not include the longest pattern which could fit in a function.
+I could work out the exact number of characters saved easily enough, but the optimal solution for all three functions might not include the longest pattern which could fit in one function, so we also need to consider less optimal candidates for each function, at least for the first two.
 This was fast enough to run to completion, but it didn't find a solution.
 I now know that this should have found a solution if the algorithm was correct, so obviously I made a mistake somewhere.
 Perhaps the time taken would have been too long if I had done this correctly.

 When I didn't find a solution, I considered that maybe I should try turning at different points.
 This would give us many different full sequences to try and compress.
-This was too slow to give me an answer in a reasonable amount of time, so I gave up.
+This was too slow to give me an answer in a reasonable amount of time, so I gave up on this approach.

 After stewing on the problem for a while I realised that I had failed to consider an important part of the puzzle as described.
 The main function could not include any direct commands, only function calls.
-This gives us plenty of scope for reducing the search space.
+With this information, we can drastically reduce the search space.
 We know with certainly that one of the functions matches a prefix of the full command sequence, and that the same one or another matches a suffix.
 We can decide that function A will match the start, and iterate through all prefixes which are in the range allowed by the function size limit.

-We do the same for functions B and C in a loop, moving through the full command sequence whenever we detect a sequence of commands which matches a function we have defined, adding the matched function name to our main sequence.
+We do the same for functions B and C in a loop, moving through the full command sequence whenever we detect a sequence of commands which matches a function we have defined, building up a list of the matched functions' names as our main sequence.
 When we don't have a match, we try defining the next function based on prefixes of the remaining commands, again.
 I think it's possible to construct a pattern which wouldn't match this way, if there were certain types of partially repeating patterns in the input, but it turns out this gives us an answer and it runs quickly.

 ## Day 18: Many-worlds interpretation